DominikSerafin/aurora-template/README.md

 # Features

-- Contact Form (PHP)
+- Contact Form in PHP
 - Cool Project Showcase
-- Responsive & Mobile Friendly
+- Responsive, Fast and Mobile Friendly
-- Font Awesome
+- Vector Icons and Font Awesome
-- Fast & FPS Friendly
-- Sass & BEM Stylesheets
+- Sass and BEM Modular Stylesheet (with SourceMaps)

-# Usage & Editing
+# Usage

 ## How can I change the e-mail address where contact form should send messages?